ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 Example: -->

-The IBM Cloud Pak for Multicloud Management, running on Red Hat OpenShift, provides consistent visibility, governance, and automation from on premises to the edge.
+The {{site.data.keyword.cp4mcm_full_notm}}, running on Red Hat OpenShift, provides consistent visibility, governance, and automation from on premises to the edge.
 Enterprises gain capabilities such as multicluster management, event management, application management and infrastructure management.
-Enterprises can use this IBM Cloud Pak to help increase operational efficiency that is driven by intelligent data, analysis, and predictive golden signals, and gain built-in support for their compliance management.
+Enterprises can use this Cloud Pak to help increase operational efficiency that is driven by intelligent data, analysis, and predictive golden signals, and gain built-in support for their compliance management.
 {:shortdesc}

 <!-- Component section: REQUIRED